misterslin/SlinFireHUD/README.md

 SlinHUD Change Log

+v3.01 (April 1, 2017)
+-SlinFire HUD updated by Aurora with Slin's notes

 v3.00 (March 27, 2017)
 -SlinFire HUD is now in GitHub!
 Big thanks to Aurora (Aura_tf on Twitch) for making this happen!